adaltas/node-nikita/packages/core/src/connection/wait.coffee.md

   One or multiple servers, string must be in the form of "{host}:{port}", object must have the properties "host" and "port".
 * `timeout` (number)
-  Maximum time to wait until this function is considered to have failed.
+  Maximum time in millisecond to wait until this function is considered to have failed.

 Status is set to "true" if the first connection attempt was a failure and the connection finaly succeeded.